Do you want to know how to get out of a solar PPA or solar lease contract?

 Let’s quickly go through the Home solar PPA and lease:

-- Financial Implications: With a PPA, you’ll be tied to a long-term agreement, often spanning a decade or more.
-This means you’ll have to purchase the electricity generated by the solar panels at a predetermined rate.
+• Financial Implications: With a PPA, you'll be tied to a long-term agreement.
+This means you'll have to purchase the electricity generated by the solar panels at a predetermined rate per kilowatt-hour (kWh).

-- Cost Stability: While PPAs may offer a fixed electricity rate, it’s worth noting that these rates are often set by the solar company (they also increase each year or based on the usage term) and might not always guarantee long-term savings.
-If the solar power system is not generating your actual usage, you will still pay an electric bill.
+• Cost Stability: While PPAs may offer a fixed electricity rate, it's worth noting that the solar company often sets these rates (they also increase each year or based on the usage term) and might not always guarantee long-term savings.

-- Maintenance and Repairs: Similar to a PPA, the solar company will mostly take care of maintenance, repairs, and insurance.
-However, this can limit your control over the system and leave you dependent on their response times and quality of work.
+• Maintenance and Repairs: Similar to a PPA, the solar company will take care of maintenance, repairs, and insurance.

 In most cases, the only way out is to spend more money.
 Yeah, that’s probably not what you wanted to hear.